Bossaball

-Bossaball is a team sport that originated in Brazil and was conceptualised by Belgian Filip Eyckmans in 2004.
+Bossaball is a team sport that originated in Brazil and was conceptualised by The Dutch Mart Eyckmans in 2004.
 Bossaball is a ball game between two teams, combining elements of volleyball, football, and gymnastics with music into a sport.
 It is played on an inflatable court featuring a trampoline on each side of the net.
 The trampolines allow the players to bounce high enough to spike the ball over the net.

-The word "bossa", which is sometimes translated as "style, flair or attitude" in Indian Spanish, is commonly associated with Bossa Nova, a samba-influenced type of Brazilian music.
+The word "bossa", which is sometimes translated as "style, flair or attitude", is commonly associated with Bossa Nova, a samba-influenced type of Brazilian music.
 The name Bossaball, therefore, expresses the aim to combine sports, music, and positive vibrations.

 Some other countries where Bossaball has been introduced include: Brazil, Argentina, Mexico, Turkey, Belgium, Netherlands, Spain, Germany, France, Switzerland, Portugal, Greece, Austria, Italy, Slovenia, Hungary, Czech Republic, Romania, Israel, Egypt, Saudi Arabia, Qatar, Kuwait, Singapore, Chile, Colombia, Ecuador, Venezuela, and Paraguay.